 - a.
 The Engineering Society will hold an annual conference entitled "Queen's Global Energy Conference" (QGEC). - b.
 The aims of QGEC shall be: - i.
-To educate students on globally emerging energy trends and markets in diverse energy sectors through personal engagement with industry leaders a.
+To educate students on globally emerging energy trends and markets in diverse energy sectors through personal engagement with industry leaders - c.
+QGEC shall normally be held in the second term of the school year a.
 The Engineering Society will hold an annual conference entitled "Queen's Water Environment Conference" (QWEC) open to Queen's students.